Azure/azure-signalr/docs/rest-api.md

 ![Typical Serverless Architecture](./images/serverless-arch.png)

-- `redirect` function will return negotiation response and redirect all clients to Azure SignalR Service.
+- `negotiate` function will return negotiation response and redirect all clients to Azure SignalR Service.
 - `broadcast` function will call Azure SignalR Service's REST API.
 Then SignalR Service will broadcast the message to all connected clients.

 In server-less architecture, clients still have persistent connections to Azure SignalR Service.